maxnechaev/ACME-Shop/README.md

-# ACME Shop sample app build on MEAN stack
+## ACME Shop sample app built on MEAN stack

-You will need 2 servers and MongoDB running for this application.
+You will have 2 servers and MongoDB running for this application.

 `git clone git@github.com:maxnechaev/ACME-Shop.git`

-## Run the following command in one terminal window
+### Run the following command in one terminal window

 `cd ACME-Shop/backend`